Home - Spiritual Life - Philosophy of Spiritual Life

 The Spiritual Life Department provides opportunities for our students to worship, walk, and work for Christ within Harvest Christian Academy.
-Through weekly chapels, conferences, spiritual emphasis weeks, mentoring programs, and personalized counseling, our goal is to see students integrate faith and life both inside and outside the classrooms.
+Through weekly chapels, conferences, spiritual emphasis weeks, small groups, and personalized counseling, our goal is to see students integrate faith and life both inside and outside the classrooms.

 Who speaks in chapel?

 We are blessed to have many guests in our weekly chapels.
 We want our students to be exposed to a variety of teaching and worship styles.
 Many of our guests are pastors and worship leaders from Harvest Bible Chapel’s around the Chicago-land area.
 They all share our passion to see our students develop a dynamic and growing walk with Christ.

 Our spiritual life team meets throughout the summer to prayerfully consider what the Lord would have us teach our students during the year.
 Some factors that figure into the decision making process may include: teacher and parental input, observed spiritual needs within the student body, and current student ministry teaching themes.